NethServer/docs/developer-manual/en/development_process.rst

 A process for a new feature, can be something like this:

-* Open a new topic on http://community.nethserver.org and discuss it
+* Open a new topic on http://community.nethserver.org and discuss it.
-* Open the issue on GitHub https://github.com/NethServer/dev/issues/new
+* Open the issue on GitHub https://github.com/NethServer/dev/issues/new.

 If the feature is very complex, a dedicated wiki page could be written on http://wiki.nethserver.org/.

-* Create a wiki page with notes and thoughts (team contributions are welcome!)
+* Create a wiki page with notes and thoughts (team contributions are welcome!).
 * When the wiki page is pretty “stable” and the whole thing is well outlined, a team member will create one or more new issues.
-* If the wiki page is a feature design document, the feature can simply point to the wiki page
+* If the wiki page is a feature design document, the feature can simply point to the wiki page.
-* The wiki page should become a technical documentation of the feature, or a changelog for a new release
+* The wiki page should become a technical documentation of the feature, or a changelog for a new release.

 At any point in time, make sure the issue status reflects actual work.